dlstreamer/pipeline-server/docs/building_video_analytics_serving.md

 ./docker/build.sh --framework gstreamer --pipelines /path/to/my-pipelines --models /path/to/my-models
 ```

-VA Serving includes by default the models listed in `models.list.yml` in the models folder.
+The Pipeline Server includes by default the models listed in `models.list.yml` in the models folder.
 These models are downloaded and converted to IR format during the build using the [model download tool](../tools/model_downloader/README.md).
 The above example shows a directory being passed as argument to `--models` option.
 When its a directory name, the models are expected to be there.
 You can also pass a yml file as input with a list of models you wish to be included from Open Model Zoo.

 **Example:**